AriaSalvatrice/AriaModules/README.md

 ### Keyboard / Clipboard I/O

-With the **Keyboard** button, you can write down or paste chords from the clipboard, and have it transformed to **QQQQ** scenes!
-The three following notations are supported:
+With the **Keyboard** button, you can write down or paste chords from the clipboard, and have them transformed to **QQQQ** scenes!
+You can also use it to copy and paste scales as portable sequences.
+The three following modes are available:

 - **Lead sheet notation**: Chord symbols, separated with spaces, commas, or hyphens.
 It's rather liberal in what it accepts, but kinda chokes on slash chords and crazy jazz combos.
 Still, it should get you close.
 For example, this is a valid input: `G am B, E/G# Bb - A,Fsus2  Csus2 D(add9)`
 - **Roman numeral notation**: Roman numerals, separated with spaces, commas, or hyphens.
 The tonic will be set to the current position of the **Key** knob.
 To denote minor chords, rather than use lowercase, you need an explicit `m` after the numeral: `III im7 VIsus4` rather than `III i7 VIsus4`.
 It's a lot more fiddly than lead sheet notation and will only recognize rather basic progressions.